finos/legend-integration-juju/INSTRUCTIONS/LOCAL_DEPLOYMENT/README.md

 ## Setup and Configure GitLab
 To run Legend, you need to either run a GitLab instance somewhere, or use GitLab.com; the type of installation really depends on user's requirements, there is a secion in `DEPLOY_GITLAB.md` that talks about that (TODO).

-If this is your first experience with Legend, we suggest you starting with GitLab.com as per the instructions below.
+If this is your first experience with Legend, we suggest you start with GitLab.com as per the instructions below.
 If, instead, you're interested to test a Legend deployment with a local GitLab, please follow instructions on `DEPLOY_GITLAB.md`.

 If you are using gitlab.com, follow the following three steps.